Biophysics of Excitable Cells (PHYS*2030)

 Information about the date and time of the course evaluation will be made available during the semester.

 The last date to drop one-semester courses, without academic penalty, is March 11, 2016.
-For regulations and procedures for Dropping Courses, see the Undergraduate Calendar.
+Undergraduate Calendar.